dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Monitor the notification bell in the upper-right corner and wait for the deployment to complete.
 This can take 5-10 minutes.
 Once complete, you will see the following items configured on the VM:

 **New VM Extensions Added**.
-2 new extensions are added to the VM Extensions blade in Azure.
+Two new extensions are added to the VM Extensions blade in Azure.

 **New Monitoring Agents Installed**.
-2 new agents are installed on the VM.
+Two new agents are installed on the VM.

 **Monitoring Agent Configured for Log Analytics** The Microsoft Monitoring Agent is configured for your log analytics workspace.

-At this point you should have Azure Monitor enabled on at least 1 session host VM.
-To enable Azure Monitor for additional session hosts, rinse and repeat the above steps.
+At this point you should have Azure Monitor enabled on at least one session host VM.
+To enable Azure Monitor for additional session hosts, repeat the above steps.
 For automation, leverage Azure Policy or PowerShell to enable monitoring on multiple VMs.

 ```